KendiLorna/Marketing-and-product-performance-analysis/README.md

 Units Sold: Over 1.01 million units sold, signaling solid market demand across campaigns.

 #### Efficiency Metrics
-•	Cost per Conversion: Averaging at $51, provides a useful benchmark for future campaign planning.
+Cost per Conversion: Averaging at $51, provides a useful benchmark for future campaign planning.

-•	Conversion Rate: At 20%, indicating effective targeting and message penetration.
+Conversion Rate: At 20%, indicating effective targeting and message penetration.

 #### Keyword Performance Breakdown
-•	Campaign messaging is well-balanced:
+Campaign messaging is well-balanced:

 o	Innovative (25.5%) and Affordable (25.2%) slightly lead over Stylish (24.9%) and Durable (24.5%).

-o	This suggests keywords are evenly weighted in their performance.
+This suggests keywords are evenly weighted in their performance but affordable and innovative have an edge.

 #### Tier-Level Distribution
-•	Campaign volumes are comparable across tiers:
+Campaign volumes are comparable across tiers:

 o	Basic: 3.4K